How to look for Royal Marines’ service records 1842-1925

 How do I search the records?

-You can search the records in our catalogue, Discovery, by filling in the form below.
+You can You can search and download (£) the records in our catalogue, Discovery, by filling in the form below.

 You do not have to fill out every field to search these records.